Protect Skin Barrier

 8. Protect Your Skin from Environmental Factors

-In addition to following a skincare routine, it’s important to protect your skin from environmental factors that can damage the skin barrier.
+Along with a skincare routine, it’s important to protect your skin from things that can harm it.
 Avoid prolonged exposure to extreme temperatures, such as excessive heat or cold.
 These extreme conditions can cause the skin to become dry, leading to a weakened barrier.

 Furthermore, pollution and free radicals in the air can also contribute to skin damage.
-Consider using a barrier cream or lotion that contains antioxidants, such as vitamin C or green tea extract, to help neutralize the harmful effects of pollution and protect your skin barrier.
+Think about using a barrier cream or lotion with antioxidants.
+Look for ingredients like vitamin C or green tea extract.
+These can help reduce the harmful effects of pollution and protect your skin.

 Disclosure: Please note that the links within this product review may generate a small commission.
 This compensation aids in supporting our research and editorial team.
 We wish to highlight that our recommendations solely pertain to high-quality products.